mediaopt/avalara-commercetools-connector/docs/README.md

 - there is also a possibility for specifying product-level tax codes.
 To this edge, a product attribute with name `avatax-code` must be created.
 It can be either unique for every variant or the same for each variant.
 The type of this attribute must be set to `text`.

 - this extension with the main route `/service` also has two additional subrouted endpoints for Avalara specific functionality: testing availability and credentials to the AvaTax Service under `/test-connection`, and validating addresses via the AvaTax Service under `/check-address`. `/test-connection` endpoint is only available while using mc-app. `/check-address` is used within mc-app for verifying the merchant's origin address, but it can also be used for validating shipping addresses in the frontend.
-In the latter case the frontend developer only needs to send an AvaTax formatted address to this endpoint, and the AvaTax credentials will be fetched by the extension automatically from the corresponding custom objects.
+In the latter case the frontend developer only needs to send an AvaTax formatted address to this endpoint, and the AvaTax credentials will be fetched by the extension automatically from the `service` application secured configuration.
+This endpoint requires an authorization with a json web token, fully described [here](https://github.com/mediaopt/avalara-commercetools-cofe-integration) with an implementation example.
 The request body has the following scheme:
 ```
     {
         address: {